 All incoming UW-Madison students are encouraged to take the placement test for language(s) studied in high school or elsewhere.
 UW placement tests are available in French at Regional Testing sites and ACT Testing Centers.
 For information on registering for placement testing, see the SOAR website and the Testing and Evaluation Services website.
 Students may be eligible to receive retroactive credits, depending on which level of French they place into (see below).
 Additionally, students who took the AP French Exam and received a score of 3 or higher will be awarded college credit (see below).

-UW SYSTEM PLACEMENT SCORES AND CUT-OFFS
+UW SYSTEM FRENCH PLACEMENT SCORES

 RETRO CREDITS

-Students enrolled in 102, 203, 204, 227, 228, 271, or 311 are eligible for retro credits.
+Students enrolled in 102, 203, 204, 228, 271, 311 or 312 are eligible for retro credits.
 Consult complete retrocredit policy for more information.

 ADVANCED PLACEMENT (AP) CREDIT POLICY